Mike Burns (soccer)

 Michael Thomas Burns (born September 14, 1970) is an American former soccer player.
 During his playing career, he played for Danish club Viborg FF, three MLS teams, as well as the United States national team.

-Burns was most recently the general manager for the New England Revolution of Major League Soccer.
+Burns is currently the sporting director for Major League Soccer club Sporting Kansas City.

 Career

 Youth

 Burns was born and raised in Marlborough, Massachusetts.
 At age six, he began playing soccer in local recreation leagues, but never joined a club team.
 When he reached high school, he played for Marlborough High School boys' team and was named the 1987 Massachusetts High School Player of the Year.

 After completing high school, he attended Hartwick College from 1988 to 1991.
 When he graduated from Hartwick, there were few opportunities for playing soccer professionally in the United States, but Burns continued to play with the U.S. Olympic team as it prepared for the 1992 Summer Olympics.
 He previously played in the 1987 U16 FIFA World Cup and in the 1989 U-20 FIFA World Cup.
 The 1989 squad took fourth place in the tournament.